Janet Cardiff: Early life and education

 Janet Cardiff was born in 1957 in Brussels, Ontario, Canada, and grew up on a farm outside of a small village.
 In 1980, she earned her BFA from Queens University, Kingston, Ontario.
 In 1983 she earned an MVA from the University of Alberta, Edmonton, Alberta, Canada.
-While studying at Edmonton, she met George Bures Miller who would become her husband and collaborator.
+While studying in Edmonton, she met George Bures Miller who would become her husband and collaborator.
 Cardiff's training is in photography and printmaking and her early works were large-scale silkscreens.
 Her first artistic collaboration with Bures Miller, in 1983, was a Super-8 film called The Guardian Angel.
 After this filmmaking experience, Cardiff's work began to include elements of narrative sequencing, experiments with sound, and movement.

 Solo works

-Her first major work based in recorded sound was called The Whispering Room, a minimal work consisting of a dark space with 16 small round speakers mounted on stands that play the voice of individual characters.
+Her first major work based on recorded sound was called The Whispering Room, a minimal work consisting of a dark space with 16 small round speakers mounted on stands that play the voice of individual characters.
 As visitors move through the space and the voices, a film projector is triggered playing a slightly slow-motion film.

-Some of Cardiff's most well known solo works are her audio walks.
+Some of Cardiff's most well-known solo works are her audio walks.
 Her first was created somewhat serendipitously during a residency at the Banff Centre in 1991.
 In 1996, she was asked to create a site-specific piece for the museum grounds at Louisiana Museum in Denmark.
 Since then, she has created notable walks such as Her Long Black Hair (2004), in and around Central Park, and Words Drawn in Water (2005) for the Hirshhorn Museum.

-Cardiff has been included in exhibitions such as: Present Tense, Nine Artists in the Nineties, San Francisco Museum of Modern Art, NowHere, Louisiana Museum, Denmark, The Museum as Muse, Museum of Modern Art, the Carnegie International '99/00, the Tate Modern Opening Exhibition as well as a project commissioned by Artangel in London.
+Cardiff has been included in exhibitions such as Present Tense, Nine Artists in the Nineties, San Francisco Museum of Modern Art, NowHere, Louisiana Museum, Denmark, The Museum as Muse, Museum of Modern Art, the Carnegie International '99/00, the Tate Modern Opening Exhibition as well as a project commissioned by Artangel in London.
 This project ("The Missing Voice (Case Study B)") was commissioned in 1999 and continues to run.
 It is an audio tour that leaves from the Whitechapel Library, next to the Whitechapel tube stop and snakes its way through London's East End, weaving fictional narrative with descriptions about the actual landscape.
 Cardiff represented Canada at the São Paulo Art Biennial in 1998, and at the 6th Istanbul Biennial in 1999 with her partner George Bures Miller.